P1kachu/ProgrammingLearning/README.md

 - [ShaidK] who provided the advanced exercices sheets.
 - [remus32] who provided the Scala correction.
 - [klauspost] who reviewed the Go corrections.
+- [rbobillo] who reviewed and corrected the Scala correction.

 Thanks to you !